São Paulo Revolt of 1924: Economic elite

 The bombings, fires and looting caused plenty of losses to São Paulo's economic elite, who acted actively to defend their properties and prevent the collapse of the city.
 The rebels overthrew political power (i.e. the governor), but they still had to deal with economic power — the Industrial Center, Rural Society, Association of Banks and Commercial Association.
 The latter declared support for Carlos de Campos at the start of the revolt, but cooperated with the rebels when they became the real authority in the city.

 The looting was a major factor in friction between the rebels and the bankers, farmers, industrialists, and merchants.
 Policing the streets with soldiers who could have been on the front lines was not in the interest of the rebels.
 On 10 July, general Isidoro attended a meeting of the Commercial Association, where it was decided that the City Hall would organize a Municipal Guard and a Supply Commission.
 The Guard was organized with 981 volunteers, among them more than a hundred students from the Faculty of Law of the University of São Paulo, the "Academic Brigade".
 These measures alleviated the problem of looting.

 Formal power rested with the mayor, but the most important decisions came to be taken at Association meetings.
-Its president, José Carlos de Macedo Soares, developed a cordial relationship with general Isidoro and took on a leading role among "citizens in good standing", who the courts later praised for performing "services to the community, performing functions essential to the maintenance of order, in the absence of legally constituted authorities".
+Its president, José Carlos de Macedo Soares, developed a cordial relationship with general Isidoro and took on a leading role among "citizens in good standing".
+These were the notorious individuals whom the courts, in the trial following the revolt, recognized as having provided "services to the community, performing functions essential to the maintenance of order, in the absence of legally constituted authorities".
 Another important example in this group was Júlio de Mesquita.
 He was critical of the Republican Party of São Paulo, but his collaboration and that of other representatives of the elite, much criticized by more loyalist elements such as vice-mayor Luiz de Queirós, did not mean siding with the rebels.

 On 11 July, the Board of the Association of Banks discussed an extension of the holidays with general Isidoro.
 There was no financial disconnection; financial operations were not under the control of the rebels, who allowed bankers to negotiate with the federal government.
 Industrialists and traders also wanted a moratorium, which would consist of extending the deadlines for paying off bank commitments, but this measure was only granted after the end of the conflict.
 The concern was the difficulty of paying wages to workers, which could result in disturbances.
 The scarcity of money was partly overcome by the circulation of bonds issued in the name of the revolution.